grow-graphics/gd/Readme.md

 ## Contributing

-The best way you can contribute to graphics.gd is to **try it**, we need your help to find out what's working and what doesn't, so do please let us know of any trouble that you run into!
+The best way you can contribute to graphics.gd is to **try it**, this project needs your help to find out what's working and what doesn't, so do please let us know of any trouble that you run into!
 Any examples you can contibute are more than welcome.